 The law requires you to file copies of the divorce forms on your spouse.
 That allows him or her to respond to the action and present their side before the divorce is official.
 The North Carolina law doesn’t permit you or anybody you know to serve the divorce paperwork.
 Typically, people opt to serve the papers by hiring a sheriff’s deputy.
 It might be possible to arrange the service with the local county clerk after you file the papers.

 Once your spouse has received the divorce forms, you’ll have to wait for 30 days before scheduling a divorce hearing.
 After the hearing is scheduled, you’ll fill out a Notice of Hearing, and hand out or mail a copy to your spouse.
 The next step will be to provide the court with the Judgment for Absolute Divorce.
 You’ll need to carry this document with you to the divorce hearing.

 During the hearing, the judge will confirm that you and your spouse have been separated for at least a year.
 If you and your spouse are both in agreement about the terms of the divorce, the judge may grant your divorce.
-However, if you have issues regarding property division (equitable distribution) or alimony, you have to reserve these claims with the court when fiing your divorce complaint.
+However, if you have issues regarding property division (equitable distribution) or alimony, you have to reserve these claims with the court when filing your divorce complaint.
 If you fail to reserve these claims, the absolute divorce will bar these claims.

 However, if you don’t agree on child custody, marital property division, and other terms, you may have to attend more hearings.
 It is very important to contact an attorney to discuss reserving these issues.

 Are You Looking for Legal Assistance?
 Give Us a Call

 The professional divorce attorneys in Monroe, NC at Perry, Bundy, Plyler & Long, LLP Law Firm have great experience in handling divorce cases for clients.
 Call us today to at (704) 469-5523 to schedule an initial consultation.